rajatrakesh/DataAILab/section06-genai-controller-config.md

 - Administrative access to the instance
 - API key from your LLM provider

-> **⚠️ Security Note:** The API key provided in this lab is for training purposes only.
-In production, use your own secured API keys.
+> **⚠️ Security Note:** The API key for this lab would be provided by your instructor.
-> For the lab you can use the key provided by your instructor.

 ## Step 1: Access OneExtend Capability Configuration